Edward Foljambe, 5th Earl of Liverpool

 Edward Peter Bertram Savile Foljambe, 5th Earl of Liverpool (born 14 November 1944), is a British Conservative politician and businessman.
-He has been married three times and has two children from his first marriage.
-He serves as a member of the House of Lords, the upper house of the Parliament of the United Kingdom.

 Early life

-Liverpool is the posthumous son of Captain Peter George William Savile Foljambe (1919–1944), who was killed in World War II in September 1944, and the former Elizabeth Joan Flint.
+Liverpool is the posthumous son of Captain Peter George William Savile Foljambe, Bedfordshire and Hertfordshire Regiment, (1919–1944), who was killed in World War II on 2 September 1944, and the former Elizabeth Joan Flint.
 His paternal grandfather was the Hon.
 Bertram Foljambe, sixth son of Cecil Foljambe, 1st Earl of Liverpool, the former Lord Steward of the Household to Edward VII.

 Foljambe was educated at Shrewsbury School and the University of Perugia.

 Career

 In 1969, at the age of 24, he succeeded his great-uncle as Earl of Liverpool and took his seat in the House of Lords.
-He was one of the 90+ elected hereditary peers who remain in the House of Lords after the House of Lords Act 1999, and sits on the Conservative benches.
+He was one of the 92 elected hereditary peers who remain in the House of Lords after the House of Lords Act 1999, and sat on the Conservative benches.
+He retired from the House on 17 April 2026.

 He is a former managing director of Melbourns Brewery and director of hotel management company Hart Hambleton.